ramapithecus/Badminton-service/README.md

 # Badminton-service
-Calculation of who is gonna serve in Badminton
+Calculation of who is gonna serve in badminton game of doubles